chgebhardt/picam_sync_neuro/README.md

 2️⃣ Hardware Setup

 - Setup raspberry Pis with hostnames **rpi1** and **rpi2** and connect the respective PiCameras.
-- create the Behavior folder where the experiments on each Pi are stored:
+- open a terminal on each Pi and create the Behavior folder where the experiments will be stored:
   ```
   mkdir ~/Desktop/Behavior
     ```

-- Connect Raspberries rpi2>rpi1 via the Serial TTL-232 connection.
-Otherwise, I basically followed [this](https://practicingelectronics.wordpress.com/2018/04/22/serial-port-for-a-raspberry-pi-using-a-usb-to-serial-adapter/).
+- Connect Raspberries **rpi2 > rpi1** via the Serial TTL-232 connection.
+Otherwise, I basically followed
+[this](https://practicingelectronics.wordpress.com/2018/04/22/serial-port-for-a-raspberry-pi-using-a-usb-to-serial-adapter/).

 - Set up an [Arduino as ISP](https://www.notesandvolts.com/2013/01/fun-with-arduino-arduino-as-isp.html) and copy the [arduino script for a blinking LED](https://github.com/chgebhardt/picam_sync_neuro/tree/main/code/arduino) on the ATMEGA328P microcontroller.